 A fine almond-based Kytherian sweet with a recipe originating from urban homes.
 A smooth blend of thyme honey, almonds, sugar, semolina and cloves, coated by a thin layer of caster sugar (white-rosé colour).
 For a healthier alternative, opt for the uncoated version (dark rosé colour).

-A very tasty sweet that originated from urban home recipes.
-Ingredients are almond milk, semolina, eggs, vanilla and bitter almond.
-They are served with sweet a white glaze.
+A very tasty sweet originated from urban home recipes.
+The ingredients are almond milk, semolina, eggs, vanilla and bitter almond.
+And they are served with sweet a white glaze.